atighineanu/HAsomketestiya/README.md

       - for this script to run you need sshpass
       - you need to indicate in the code the IP of any node
       - running is just "python haproxy.py"  (works with python2.7)
-      - you need to have the same password for all cluster nodes and put it into the code
+      - you need to have the same password for all cluster nodes and put it into the code.

     -------------------------------------------
     * Description of files:
             - haproxy.py - main program